Welcome to today's edition of the Rush 24-7 podcast.

 What about individual choice?

-And in a way, America is just catching up to this.
+In a way, America is just catching up to this.

-It's uh it's beyond that.
+It's beyond that.

-It gets right to the core of what what it means to be a nation and whether you can even survive as a nation.
+It gets right to the core of what it means to be a nation and whether you can even survive as a nation.

-Uh but the fact of the matter is that what Brooks tries to pass off as centrist values are not centrist values in the American political landscape.
+But the fact of the matter is that what Brooks tries to pass off as centrist values are not centrist values in the American political landscape.

 They're explicitly conservative values.